Amorano/Jovimetrix-examples/node/COLOR MATCH/COLOR MATCH.md

 ## JOVIMETRIX 🔺🟩🔵/COMPOSE

 Adjust the color scheme of one image to match another with the Color Match Node.
-Choose from various color matching modes, including LUT, Histogram, and Reinhard.
-You can specify options like color maps, the number of colors, and whether to flip or invert the images.
-This node allows for the creation of seamless and cohesive visuals, making it ideal for texture work or masking in motion graphics and design projects.
+Choose from various color matching LUTs or Reinhard matching.
+You can specify a custom user color maps, the number of colors, and whether to flip or invert the images.

 ![COLOR MATCH](https://raw.githubusercontent.com/Amorano/Jovimetrix-examples/master/node/COLOR%20MATCH/COLOR%20MATCH.png)